sunfounder/picar-x/docs/source/python_tts.rst

 Text to Speak
 ===========================

-在使用TTS功能之前，您需要先激活 amplifier ，让它能够发出声音。
+Before using TTS functions, you must activate amplifier so that it can make a sound.

-在 **picar-x** 目录下，运行 ``i2samp.sh`` script , This script will install everything needed to use i2s amplifier.
+Run ``i2samp.sh`` script in the directory of **picar-x**, and this script will install everything needed to use i2s amplifier.

 .. code-block::